rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ### Security testing

-In the Rackspace VMware Practice Area, Security is our top priority.
-The QE Security team works with the development team and the QE team to integrate security checks into the System Development Life-cycle (SDLC) process.
+In the Rackspace VMware Practice Area, security is our top priority.
+The QE Security team works with the Development team and the QE team to integrate security checks into the System Development Life Cycle (SDLC) process.

 During the design stage, we conduct threat modeling for the application.
 Threat modeling is a white board session to break down the application from a security and risk perspective.
 The session focuses on sensitive data and data flows across various components.
 We learn about the application with respect to the trust boundary, attack surface, potential risks, and security controls.
 Threat modeling helps us identify potential security defects in the design stage so that we can address them early.

-Once the development team starts coding, the QE security team conducts a security code review of the source code.
+Once the Development team starts coding, the QE Security team conducts a security code review of the source code.
 We use a commercial solution with an automatic security code-scanning tool that can scan thousands of lines of code in a short time.
 However, the findings generated by the tool might contain false positives.
-The QE security team works with the development team to verify each finding to filter out false positives.
-In addition, the QE security team also conducts a manual security code review of key components of the source code.
-During the security code review, we focus on identifying the following common security defects as defined in the [OWASP Top 10]( https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project):
+The QE Security team works with the Development team to verify each finding to filter out false positives.
+The QE Security team also conducts a manual security code review of key components of the source code.
+During the security code review, we focus on identifying the following common security defects as defined in the [OWASP Top 10 website]( https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project):

 * A1:2017-Injection
 * A2:2017-Broken Authentication
 * A3:2017-Sensitive Data Exposure